trios26/HiTPoly/README.md

 - typing-extensions
 - typed-argument-parser

-## Prerequisites
+## Requirements

 To run HiTPoly, you need to:

-1. Download and install LigParGen locally on your machine following the tutorial [here](https://github.com/learningmatter-mit/ligpargen/tree/main)
+1. Download and install LigParGen locally on your machine following the tutorial [here](https://github.com/learningmatter-mit/ligpargen)
-2. Install Packmol on your workstation
+2. Install Packmol on your workstation, [LINK](https://m3g.github.io/packmol/)
-3. Install OpenBabel on your workstation
+3. Install OpenBabel on your workstation `conda install openbabel -c openbabel`

+HiTPoly can run simulations and interface either with Gromacs or OpenMM.

+## Installation of MD Engines

+### Gromacs Installation
+Gromacs can be installed via package managers or built from source.
+For optimal performance, we recommend building from source as described on the [Gromacs website](https://manual.gromacs.org/current/install-guide/index.html)

+### OpenMM Installation

+Currently the simulation engine is programmed to be using CUDA.
+To install OpenMM with cuda run either:
+`conda install -c conda-forge openmm cuda-version=12` or
+`pip install openmm[cuda12]`

+To use HiTPoly with cpu compiled CUDA, platform name has to be adjusted in hitpoly/simulations/openmm_scripts.py

 ## Usage